Kirill-code/ton-challenge-app/README.md

 The platform: aggregates information about yoga teachers and studios, facilitates online/offline �classes and events, organizes safe payments in cryptocurrency, Provides a concierge service and CRM system.

 Based on default REACT app

+## License

+This project is licensed under the Business Source License 1.1.
+See the [LICENSE](LICENSE) file for details.